 Apple and Google already understand SAAS (sort of)

 If you want an example of smartphones already operating on a SaaS-like model, look no further than Apple.
 Cupertino rolls out its yearly iOS upgrade to phones that are seven or more years old.
 Apple’s solution isn’t perfect, though.
-Older devices don’t necessarily receive all the latest iOS features, but phasing out older smartphones gradually rather than abruptly, as is the case with Android, is undoubtedly a big win for long-term customers.
+Newer devices don’t necessarily receive all the latest iOS features, but phasing out older smartphones gradually rather than abruptly, as is the case with Android, is undoubtedly a big win for long-term customers.

 Importantly, old phones are kept secure and the core experience continues to improve year on year.
 Apple also serves as an excellent example for software as a service due to its expanded ecosystem, which encompasses Apple Pay, News, Music, and much more.
 It pays to keep these customers active, even if they’re running older phones.